 Following below is an approximate timeline of tea harvesting dates in China, India, Japan, Korea, Sri Lanka and Taiwan based on a normal weather cycle.
 Of course, these dates are always subject to the whims of nature and the seasonal/unseasonal weather patterns and conditions that affect all farms and agricultural crops.
 Cold weather will delay plucking, and unseasonably warm weather can speed up leaf growth and the pace of plucking and manufacture by as much as a week or two.

-Hopefully, this timeline will help our customers gauge when the 2013 version of their favorite teas might be arriving to our tea shop.
+Hopefully, this timeline will help our customers gauge when the 2015 version of their favorite teas might be arriving to our tea shop.
+We announce new tea arrivals via our e-newsletters, so those who want to know when teas arrive (some sell out fast ) would be advised to sign-up on the teatrekker.com website to receive our newsletter announcements.

 Tea Harvesting Timeline